Marrowwwwwwww/Sand-Clock/README.md

 <hr>

-Compiling info: the files in the `out/` folder need to be where the program was built
+If you want to build the program yourself, the files in the `out/` folder need to be where the program was built